 Care is provided free of charge.
-Funding for daily operating expenses will be dependent on donations and grants.
+Funding for daily operating expenses is dependent on donations, fundraising, and grants.

 A Brief History